elbakari01/amgd-Poisson-regression/README.md

 ## Citation

-If you use this project in your research or work, please cite it as follows:
+If you use this project or data set in your research or work, please cite them as follows:

 ```bibtex
 @misc{bakari2025amgdpoisson,